SacredAntwon/UntitledGroup_Part2/README.md

 Anime Recommendation System is a Python script that allow users to input an anime title id as indexed in our scraped from MAL dataset and give recommendations based on cosine similarity.

+This version will include bug fixes, improvements, and unit testing.

 # Getting Started

 ## Requirements